-- FULL_RET is the static retention state for all logic instances within the power domain. - In FULL_RET, all external flow control signals are held in a state that prevents any transaction propagation. - The only permitted state transitions from FULL_RET are to ON or CONFIG.
+- FULL_RET is the static retention state for all logic instances within the power domain. - In FULL_RET, all external flow control signals are held in a state that prevents propagation of any transaction. - The only permitted state transitions from FULL_RET are to ON or CONFIG.

-OFF
+OFF power mode